 Wisconsin Leopold Conservation Award Seeks Nominees

-Sand County Foundation and national sponsor, American Farmland Trust, present the Leopold Conservation Award to private landowners in 25 states for extraordinary achievement in voluntary conservation.
-In Wisconsin the $10,000 award is presented annually with Wisconsin Farm Bureau Federation and Dairy Farmers of Wisconsin.
+Sand County Foundation and national sponsor, American Farmland Trust, present the Leopold Conservation Award to private landowners in 27 states.
+In Wisconsin the $10,000 award is presented with state partners: Wisconsin Farm Bureau Federation and Dairy Farmers of Wisconsin.

 Nominations may be submitted on behalf of a landowner, or landowners may nominate themselves.
 The application can be found at www.sandcountyfoundation.org/ApplyLCA.

 The application deadline date is August 1, 2024.
 Applications must be emailed to email@example.com.
 Applications are reviewed by an independent panel of Wisconsin agricultural and conservation leaders.
 The Leopold Conservation Award will be presented at the Wisconsin Farm Bureau Federation’s Annual Meeting in December.

 The first Wisconsin Leopold Conservation Award recipient was selected in 2006.
 Noll’s Dairy Farm of Alma received the award in 2023.

 “Wisconsin’s multi-generational dairy farms are shaped by the hard work and wise stewardship of farmers committed to preserving and improving the land and water for their communities and the future generations who live and work on the land,” said Chad Vincent, Dairy Farmers of Wisconsin Chief Executive Officer.
 “We are proud to sponsor the Leopold Conservation Award and celebrate our dairy farmers’ dedication to animal care and sustainable land and water.”